adielwes/adielwes/README.md

 ### 👨‍💻 About me

 I'm an Android developer with over 5 years of experience building mobile solutions focused on performance, scalability, and user experience.
-I've worked as a tech lead on challenging projects.
+I worked as a tech lead on challenging projects.

 ### 📫 Let's connect?